usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

         - What’s promising about this use case?
         - What are your red flags?
         - What guardrails or contract language would you want in place?
-- Group Discussion (3-5 min each)
+- Group discussion (3-5 min each)
     - Invite comments from 2–3 volunteers.
         - Capture themes in a shared doc or whiteboard (optional)
     - Offer light facilitation prompts if needed:
         - “Would FedRAMP or bias testing be needed here?”
         - “Is this a case where we’d require human-in-the-loop review?”
-- Debrief and Key Takeaways (5 min)
+- Debrief and key takeaways (5 min)
     - Highlight 2–3 trends or dilemmas that surfaced.
     - Reinforce: “As contracting professionals, we don’t just buy tech—we shape how it’s used.”

-### Sample Use Cases
+### Sample use cases
-**Use Case 1**:  A vendor proposes an AI auto-scoring tool to evaluate and rank RFP responses based on pre-trained relevance criteria.  - Prompt: Would you procure or pass?
+**Use case 1**:  A vendor proposes an AI auto-scoring tool to evaluate and rank RFP responses based on pre-trained relevance criteria.  - Prompt: Would you procure or pass?
 What ethical questions arise around data inputs and use?
 - Follow up with open questions to spark dialogue:
     - What’s promising about this use case?
     - What are your red flags?
     - What guardrails or contract language would you want in place?

-**Use Case 2**: A chatbot answers incoming FOIA requests by pulling from previous, public disclosures.
+**Use case 2**: A chatbot answers incoming FOIA requests by pulling from previous, public disclosures.
 - Prompt: Would you procure or pass?
 What ethical questions arise around data inputs and use?
 - Follow up with open questions to spark dialogue:
     -  What’s promising about this use case?
     - What are your red flags?
     - What guardrails or contract language would you want in place?

-**Use Case 3**: An agency wants to use an AI résumé screener to filter job applicants before human review.
+**Use case 3**: An agency wants to use an AI résumé screener to filter job applicants before human review.
 - Prompt: Would you procure or pass?
 What ethical questions arise around data inputs and use?
 - Follow up with open questions to spark dialogue:
     - What’s promising about this use case?
     - What are your red flags?
     - What guardrails or contract language would you want in place?

-**Use Case 4**: A cloud-based system uses AI to detect fraud in real-time across benefit applications, flagging anomalies for manual review.
+**Use case 4**: A cloud-based system uses AI to detect fraud in real-time across benefit applications, flagging anomalies for manual review.
 - Prompt: Would you procure or pass?
 What ethical questions arise around data inputs and use?
 - Follow up with open questions to spark dialogue:
     - What’s promising about this use case?
     - What are your red flags?
     - What guardrails or contract language would you want in place?

-**Use Case 5** (Optional Stretch): An AI model helps predict program success rates using historical outcomes and demographic data.
+**Use case 5** (Optional Stretch): An AI model helps predict program success rates using historical outcomes and demographic data.
 - Prompt: Would you procure or pass?
 What ethical questions arise around data inputs and use?
 - Follow up with open questions to spark dialogue:
     - What’s promising about this use case?
     - What are your red flags?
     - What guardrails or contract language would you want in place?

-**Group Discussion: Importance of defining security expectations<a name="nineteen"></a>**
+**Group discussion: Importance of defining security expectations<a name="nineteen"></a>**

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Missteps where security is very risky and can be costly in terms of credibility and monetarily.
 Learners will know what can be done to mitigate these risks.
-- Expected Outcomes: Learners will be better able to avoid unnecessary security risks when procuring vendors' services.
+- Expected outcomes: Learners will be better able to avoid unnecessary security risks when procuring vendors' services.
 - Materials needed:
     - None
 - Instructions for facilitator: